G20 set to dilute big powers' demands on currencies

 The yen has fallen by around 20 percent since November.
 Having firmed earlier on Friday, it turned tail and dropped about 0.6 percent against the dollar and euro in response to the communique details.

-"Although this week has been marked by volatility surrounding G7 and G20, it appears the path to currency weakness will remain intact," said Nick Bennenbroek, head of currency strategy at Wells Fargo in New York.
+"Although this week has been marked by volatility surrounding G7 and G20, it appears the path to currency weakness will remain intact following those events," said Nick Bennenbroek, head of currency strategy at Wells Fargo in New York.

 "NO CURRENCY WAR"

-Officials lined up to pour cold water on talk of a currency war where countries indulge in competitive devaluations.
+Officials lined up to pour cold water on talk of a currency war featuring competitive devaluations.

 European Central Bank President Mario Draghi said recent sparring over currencies was "inappropriate, fruitless and self-defeating" and U.S. Treasury official Lael Brainard warned against "loose talk".

-France has been a lone voice calling for euro exchange rate targets.
-Draghi said the currency was trading in line with long-term averages, a point endorsed by International Monetary Fund chief Christine Lagarde.
+Draghi also said the euro's exchange rate was in line with long-term averages, a point endorsed by International Monetary Fund chief Christine Lagarde.

 "The current talk of currency wars is overblown," she told the G20 ministers and central bankers.
 "There is no major deviation from fair value of major currencies."